 Implementing color management

-To implement color management, you must first update the
+To implement color management, first update the

 Hardware Composer 2 (HWC2) driver